LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-behavior/README.md

 The main rules that you should follow with `GetHashCode` are:
 - Always provide a custom `GetHashCode` implementation whenever you provide a custom `Equals` implementation
 - When two objects are equal, as determined by `Equals`, then they should have the same hash code, as determined by `GetHashCode`.
-However, the reverse does not have to be the case.
-Two objects can have the same hash code and not be equal.

 One simple case is when we build our class to use unique IDs, as is the case with our `Student` class.
 In that case, we have `Equals` make its comparison using this ID, and we can have `GetHashCode` return the integer ID of the given object.